Updated by Ben Chuang

 So to ensure that your sleeve length is suitable for you, we will look at how you can achieve the proper length.
 Interestingly, the cuff plays a significant role in this.
-So let’s look at a couple of cuff styles and discuss how to get the proper sleeve length.
+So let’s look at a couple of cuff styles and discuss how to get the proper sleeve proportion.

-Proper Dress Shirt Sleeve Length
+Proper Dress Shirt Sleeve Lengths

-French Cuff Dress Shirts
+French Cuff Shirts

 Ideally, a French cuff shirt should always reach the base of your thumb, even when you’re moving.
 If your cuffs move when you raise your arms, there is a problem with your armholes or the length of your shirt.

-Your shirt sleeve holes may be too large, or they may be larger than your sleeves.
-Therefore, you should pull up the shirt sleeves when you move.
-To avoid this, choose shirt sleeves that are large enough to make you comfortable but small enough to maintain the correct length of shirt cuffs.
+Your sleeve holes may be too large, or they may be larger than your sleeves.
+Therefore, you should pull up the sleeves when you move.
+To avoid this, choose sleeves that are large enough to make you comfortable but small enough to maintain the correct length of shirt cuffs.

 French cuffs or double-cuff shirts should neither be too tight nor too loose.
 It should fit snugly so that the cuff forms a horseshoe shape around the wrist without straining or slipping over the thumb.
 This way, even if your sleeves are a bit long, the cuffs will not move up and down.